Willow: Flowers

 With the exception of Salix martiana, willows are dioecious, with male and female flowers appearing as catkins on separate plants; the catkins are produced early in the spring, often before the leaves.

-The staminate (male) flowers are without either calyx with corolla; they consist simply of stamens, varying in number from two to 10, accompanied by a nectariferous gland and inserted on the base of a scale which is itself borne on the rachis of a drooping raceme called a catkin, or ament.
+The staminate (male) flowers have neither calyx nor corolla; they consist simply of stamens, varying in number from two to 10, accompanied by a nectariferous gland and inserted on the base of a scale which is itself borne on the rachis of a drooping raceme called a catkin, or ament.
 This scale is square, entire, and very hairy.
 The anthers are rose-colored in the bud, but orange or purple after the flower opens; they are two-celled and the cells open latitudinally.
 The filaments are threadlike, usually pale brown, and often bald.

 The pistillate (female) flowers are also without calyx or corolla, and consist of a single ovary accompanied by a small, flat nectar gland and inserted on the base of a scale which is likewise borne on the rachis of a catkin.
 The ovary is one-celled, the style two-lobed, and the ovules numerous.

 Taxonomy

 The scientific use of the genus name Salix originates with Carl Linnaeus in 1753.
-The modern concept of types did not exist at the time, so types for Linnaeus' genera had to be designated later.
+The modern concept of types did not exist at the time, so types for Linnaeus's genera had to be designated later.
 The type species, i.e., the species on which the genus name is based, is Salix alba, based on a conserved type.

 The generic name Salix comes from Latin and was already used by the Romans for various types of willow.
 A theory is that the word is ultimately derived from a Celtic language, sal meaning 'near' and lis meaning 'water', alluding to their habitat.

 Willows are classified into subgenera though what they should be is in flux.
 Morphological studies generally divide the species into 3 or 5 subgenera: Salix (though some split off subgenera Longifoliae and Protitae), Chamaetia, and Vetrix.
 Phylogenetic studies have suggested that Chamaetia and Vetrix be in one clade.

 The oldest fossils of the genus are known from the early Eocene of North America, with the earliest occurrences in Europe during the Early Oligocene.